 07740 877 544 [email protected]

 Brushing went into the night to build up coats of orange.
-Detailing was next, by adding the all around white stripe which also required three coats.
-Panels were then lettered in vinyl graphics, replicated as close as possible to the original livery.
-The finishing touch was an authentic lower rear poster, encouraging 1970s folk to hop on and travel.
+Detailing was next, by adding the all-around white stripe that required three coats.
+Panels were then lettered in vinyl graphics.
+The graphics matched the original livery and the finishing touch was an authentic lower rear poster, encouraging 1970s folk to hop on and travel.

 The result dazzled not only passers-by but judges too.
 The single decker won the Roland Williams award for the best bus at Lathalmond’s Scottish Vintage Bus Museum.

 Are you searching for bus painting in Dundee and the surrounding areas?
 Contact me to find out more.